-- "How Hot Should the Water Be?" on page 10, and - "Hotter Water Increases the Risk of Scald Injury" on page 10, and - "Temperature Adjustment" on page 11. - This water heater is only intended to be operated by persons who have the experience or the knowledge and the capabilities to do so. - This water heater is not intended to be operated by persons with reduced physical, sensory or mental capabilities i.e. the infirm, or by children.
-Children should be supervised to ensure they do not interfere with or play with or at the water heater. - If the electrical conduit to the water heater is damaged, it must be replaced by a qualified person in order to avoid a hazard.
-Phone Rheem Service or their nearest Accredited Service Agent / Centre to arrange for an inspection. - This water heater uses 220 V 240 V a.c. power for the electrically operated components.
-The removal of the front cover will expose 220 V 240 V a.c. wiring.
-It must only be removed by a qualified person.
-Do not operate the water heater with the cover removed. - This water heater is supplied with thermostats, over-temperature cut-outs and a combination temperature pressure relief valve.
+- This water heater is only intended to be operated by persons who have the experience or the knowledge and the capabilities to do so. - This water heater is not intended to be operated by persons with reduced physical, sensory or mental capabilities i.e. the infirm, or by children.
+Children should be supervised to ensure they do not interfere with the water heater. - If the electrical conduit to the water heater is damaged, it must be replaced by a qualified person in order to avoid a hazard.
+Phone Rheem Service or their nearest Accredited Service Agent / Centre to arrange for an inspection. - This water heater uses 220V 240V a.c. power (each element) for the electrically operated components.
+The removal of the front cover(s) will expose 220V - 240V a.c. wiring (each element).
+They must only be removed by a qualified person. - This water heater is supplied with thermostats, over-temperature cut-outs and a combination temperature pressure relief valve.
 These devices must not be tampered with or removed.
 The water heater must not be operated unless each of these devices is fitted and is in working order.